algolia/autocomplete/README.md

   * `dropdownMenu` – the dropdown menu template.
 The template should include all *dataset* placeholders.
   * `header` – the header to prepend to the dropdown menu
   * `footer` – the footer to append to the dropdown menu
+  * `empty` – the template to display when none of the datasets are returning results.
+The templating function is called with a context containing the underlying `query`.

 * `cssClasses` – An optional hash overriding the default css classes.
   * `root` – the root classes.
 Defaults to `algolia-autocomplete`.